usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 Before launching into a full Verilog implementation, we created a reference implementation in GLSL (OpenGL Shading Language).
 GLSL is a C-like language specifically for writing shaders (programs that run per pixel on the GPU).
 The GLSL implementation is only 100 lines and can be found in the appendix under fractal frag.
-We used this reference implementation to render the Serpinski pyramid fractal (Figure X).
+We used this reference implementation to render the Serpinski pyramid fractal (Figure 4).

 ![Serpinski Pyramid](./assets/serpinski.png)

-_Figure X: Serpinski pyramid rendered with GLSL_
+_Figure 4: Serpinski pyramid rendered with GLSL_

 After verifying the GLSL design, we moved on to Verilog.
 Because compiling code for the FPGA takes many minutes, we looked for a simulation tool that could show VGA output without lengthy Quartus compile times.